renegade-fi/renegade-docs/docs.renegade.fi/docs/core-concepts/mpc-zkp.md

 The core difference between Renegade and all other exchanges (both centralized and decentralized) is that *state is kept locally*.
-Instead of balances and orders being maintained by a centralized server (e.g. FTX) or on many thousands of distributed servers (e.g. Uniswap), all Renegade state is maintained by individual traders.
+Instead of balances and orders being maintained by a centralized server (e.g. Binance) or on many thousands of distributed servers (e.g. Uniswap), all Renegade state is maintained by individual traders.

 Some terminology:
 - A **wallet** is a list of orders and balances for a trader.
 Each trader's